Why ‘Ozark’ Should Be a Model for Villain Origin Stories

 Here’s something they are also fine with: seeing a tragedy!
 Some of our best films have really sad endings: Titanic, American Sniper, No Country for Old Men, Uncut Gems, just to name a few.

-To put some Hollywood executives’ fear at rest about having a movie end on a bad ending, a movie that makes no bones about the evilness of, say, Jafar, would get fans even more jazzed to see him brought down in the sequel to the prequel.
-You could make it a comedy or a dark comedy too if you really wanted.
+To put some Hollywood executives’ fear at rest about having a movie end on a bad ending, a movie that makes no bones about Jafar's evilness would get fans even more jazzed to see him brought down in the sequel to the prequel.
+You could make it a comedy or a dark comedy, too, if you really wanted.

 Just keep the villains villainous.

-Please don’t make any more movies like Maleficent, which depicted her as not only wildly misunderstood, but even a hero figure.
+Please don’t make any more movies like Maleficent, which depicted her as wildly misunderstood and even a hero figure.

 Sorry, but doesn’t that defeat the purpose of wanting to root against her in Sleeping Beauty?